raganwald/raganwald.github.com/_posts/2016-03-17-programs-must-be-written-for-people-to-read.md

 ---
-title: "“Programs must be written for people to read, and only incidentally for machines to execute”"
+title: "“Programs must be written for people to read, and only incidentally for machines to execute!”"
 layout: default
 tags: [allonge]
 ---